bwagner78/bwagner78.github.io/_posts/2017-03-09-The Lies We Believe.md

 cover-img: /assets/img/the shack.jpg
 image: /assets/img/the shack.jpg
 thumbnail-img: /assets/img/the shack.jpg
-tags: [heresy, books, false teaching, The Shack]
+tags: [heresy, books, false teaching]
 ---

 Some may chalk this post up to the senseless musings of a pastor who has an over-inflated view of theology.
 If so, please consider that *everyone* has a theology.